-- Presentational formats: we use the nature of expense method for our income statement and aggregate our statement of financial position to net assets and total equity.
-In the income statement, we present subtotals of total operating profit, profit before tax and profit after tax from continuing operations, together with additional subtotals excluding exceptional items and remeasurements as a result of the three columnar presentation described earlier.
-Exceptional items and remeasurements are presented in a separate column on the face of the income statement. - Financial instruments: we normally opt to apply hedge accounting in most circumstances where this is permitted (see note 32(e)). - Cash flow statement: Following a review in the year, we have changed our accounting policy in relation to the presentation of derivatives in the cash flow statement, which has resulted in £412 million of cash outflows for 2019 and £330 million of cash inflows from 2018 to be presented as investing activities rather than financing activities.
+- Presentational formats: we use the nature of expense method for our income statement and aggregate our statement of financial position to net assets and total equity. - Financial instruments: we normally opt to apply hedge accounting in most circumstances where this is permitted (see note 32(e)). - Cash flow statement: Following a review in the year, we have changed our accounting policy in relation to the presentation of derivatives in the cash flow statement, which has resulted in £412 million of cash outflows for 2019 and £330 million of cash inflows from 2018 to be presented as investing activities rather than financing activities.
 The reclassified cash flows are in relation to derivatives associated with our net investment hedges, and given they are designated in a hedge relationship, the Group has decided to present them together with the underlying hedged item rather than as part of our overall financing activities.